Cryptec/GameArch/README.md

 <!-- /MarkdownTOC -->
 ## About

-GameArch (Game Archive) is an open-source Tool for your videogame collection.
+GameArch (Game Archive) is a self-hosted open-source lool for your videogame collection.

 want to contribute? simply open a PR in the ```development``` branch, or get in touch.